routingblog/arbitration/content/docs/problems.md

 The Supreme Court has repeatedly ignored the plain meaning of the statutes, congressional intent in writing the FAA, as well the standard rules of statutory interpretation effectively rewriting Title 9 to invent a "national policy favoring arbitration" [^jiggery] [^schwartzcorrecting] [^gilles5] as a form of “do it yourself-tort reform". [^sternlight]

 Arbitration is inherently a creature contract.
 The defining feature is not implicitly or speed but rather _party agreement_.
 As such most of this document is in generalities and discusses typical consumer and employment contracts.
+Furthermore, it is difficult to study because only a small fraction of awards are published and awards are only a fragment of the overall proceedings. [^ruminations1]

 # General Information